CAMBI-tech/BciPy/bcipy/simulator/README.md

 - `m`: Path to a pickled (.pkl) signal model.
 One or more models can be provided.
 - `n`: Number of simulation runs
 - `o`: Output directory for all simulation artifacts.
+- `s`: Sampling strategy to use; by default the TargetNonTargetSampler is used.
+The value provided should be the class name of a Sampler.

 #### Sim Output Details